 - DukeReach staff is mandated by Title IX to report violations of the Student Sexual Misconduct Policy including information regarding sexual misconduct, stalking, harassment, domestic violence, and dating violence.

-- DukeReach staff who become aware of conduct that might fall under this policy are expected to notify the Office of Student Conduct with the names of the parties involved and the details of the report.
+- DukeReach staff who become aware of conduct that might fall under this policy are expected to notify the Office of Student Conduct and Community Standards with the names of the parties involved and the details of the report.
 Confidential Duke resources that are not mandated to report include the Student Health staff, CAPS staff, Women’s Center staff, clergy acting as such in their professional role at Duke, and university ombudsperson(s).

 - Physical health concerns: DukeReach staff will work with Student Health to coordinate support